Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 It acts as an orchestrator, turning physical infrastructure into a managed IaaS (Infrastructure as a Service) cloud that is accessible via a unified control interface.
 It supports major hypervisors and allows for hybrid deployments by integrating with public cloud providers, such as OVHcloud.

-OpenNebula supports the deployment of their solution on OVHcloud infrastructure, which results in a cloud environment that is validated as part of the **OpenNebula Cloud-Ready Certification Program**.
+OpenNebula supports the deployment of its solution on OVHcloud infrastructure, which results in a cloud environment that is validated as part of the **OpenNebula Cloud-Ready Certification Program**.

-To streamline this process, OpenNebula provides [a set of **Ansible playbooks** called Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud) for automated deployment and verification, which you will need to use.
+To streamline this process, OpenNebula provides [a set of **Ansible playbooks** called Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud) for automated deployment and verification, **which you will need to use** in this guide.

 ## Objective